Announcing our $4M Seed Funding backed by Y Combinator, Zillionize, 10x Founders and more. Read more here 🎉

 Nobody wants to spend their first day filling out contracts and agreements.
 When onboarding remote employees, automate the process by having a set stack of documents to edit and send in bulk.
 You can make the most out of pre-onboarding time by sending the paperwork then.
 This leaves you with enough time to clarify any contractual points or tweak the remote onboarding process based on the new hire’s feedback.

-With Thera, remote employees can self-onboard in minutes, so you can focus on what matters.
+With Panther, remote employees can self-onboard in minutes, so you can focus on what matters.
 As soon as you onboard someone, they’ll automatically be given access to our employment platform where they’ll have all the documents and contracts they need to start working.

 Provide all materials in one go